 Visual effects and motion graphics are an integral part of modern media, from Hollywood films to adverts, music promos and TV drama.
 This VFX course will develop your creative instincts in VFX and motion graphics.
-Our VFX course is extremely industry focused, with many opportunities to work with industry while you study.
-You’ll work on live projects and briefs, and gain practical experience through placements.
-Students have recently worked on Sherlock, Doctor Who, Bastard Executioner and Beowulf.
+It is industry focused, with many opportunities to work with industry while you study.
+You’ll work on live projects and briefs, with many opportunities for practical experience through placements.
+USW VFX Students have worked on Sherlock, Doctor Who, Bastard Executioner, and Beowulf.

 Our VFX course is a balance between practice and theory, and is supplemented by visits from industry professionals, exhibitions and workshops.

 In your first year, you’ll study modules such as concept development and time- based design, motion graphic design and audiovisual technique.

 In year two, modules will include 3D tracking and professional studies, as well as advanced motion graphics and VFX projects with work experience.
 Your final year consists of projects, including a major final project, undertaking research and developing your design management skills.
 You’ll also take part in design competitions.